acyr/-DS3-Recover-Souls-Mod/README.md

-# -DS3-Recover-Souls-Mod
-[Dark Souls 3] Recover Souls Mod
+# [Dark Souls 3] Recover Souls Mod

 ## Version
-This mod is made for Dark Souls 3 v1.15.2
+This mod is compatible with **Dark Souls III v1.15.2**

 ## Background
-This mod was created from the insights provided by the [Recover Souls Immediately](https://www.nexusmods.com/darksouls3/mods/1060).
+This mod was created from the insights provided by the [Recover Souls Immediately](https://www.nexusmods.com/darksouls3/mods/1060) mod.

 ## Installation
-Extract the data0.bdt into your Dark Souls III/Game/ folder, overwriting the default one.
+Extract the data0.bdt into your `Dark Souls III/Game/` folder, overwriting the default one.
+Recommended to make a backup first!

 ## Usage
-After respawning at the campfire, you should be prompted to reclaim your souls immediately.
+After respawning at the campfire, you will be prompted to reclaim your souls immediately.

 ## Testing
 Confirmed working with Seamless Co-op Mod on DS3 v1.15.2